-- Cut 1/2 orange into 4 pieces.
-Squeeze some of the juice form the orange pieces over the chicken, then place then place the slices inside of the cavity.
-Pour the 1/2 cup Sherry over the top of the chicken.
+- Cut ½ orange into 4 pieces.
+Squeeze some of the juice from the orange pieces over the chicken, then place then place the slices inside of the cavity.
+Pour the ½ cup Sherry over the top of the chicken.
 Place inside of the oven and roast for 20 minutes.

 - Add ½ cup of water to the pan and continue roasting until the internal temperature reaches 170 degrees in the thickest part of the thigh (I prefer to use a meat thermometer vs. the pop-up thingy that comes in the chicken).

 - Every 20 minutes or so, baste the chicken with the maple-soy glaze.

-- When the chicken has reached the correct internal temperature (170 degrees), remove it from the oven and then place a sheet of foil in top and allow it to rest for 10 minutes.
+- When the chicken has reached the correct internal temperature (170 degrees), remove it from the oven and then place a sheet of foil on top and allow it to rest for 10 minutes.
 This will give it a chance to re-absorb the juices before you carve it, allowing for a much moister chicken.

 - Allow that to simmer on the stove for 5 minutes and then add 6 cups of water.
-Simmer at a slow boil until the liquid is reduce by half.
+Simmer at a slow boil until the liquid is reduced by half.
 Strain and discard the solids.
 After the chicken has finished cooking and been removed from the roasting pan, pour the drippings into a grease separator and set aside.

 - In a large saucepan, add four tablespoons of flour to three tablespoons of vegetable oil and whisk together over medium-low heat for 5-8 minutes until the flour is aromatic.
 Add in ½ cup (or so) of the chicken stock and whisk until smooth, add in ½ cup (or so) of grease-eliminated chicken-drippings.
 Continue to add chicken stock and drippings until you achieve the desired consistency for your gravy.
 Season with salt and pepper.